cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/build-and-config/env-vars-advanced.md

 ## Defining environment variables in a service

 Environment variables can be used in a Maestro service definition (`service.yml` file) to pass variables between application components.
+Read [our guide to using service.yml](/maestro/how-to-guides/build-and-config/docker-service-configuration.html) for more help.

 The syntax for defining environment variables in a service definition is: